BeanMaster0790/ClientGen/readme.md

+<p>THIS PROJECT IS DISCONTINUED: </p>
+<p>The people i was making this for no longer want it but it was a good test of my pyhon abilities which defeneitly need work.</p>

 <h1>v0.1</h1>

 <p>Basic proof of consept.
 It opens the youtube trending page and scrolls through that in a somewhat human like way whilst a video plays in the corner.
-Uses obs for video recording as coding my own methord would take a long ass time, A long as time i dont have.</p>
+Uses obs for video recording as making my own recording thing would take a long time, A long time i dont have.</p>

 If All goes well next steps are probably: